peterson-perez/Angular-http/README.md

 # CursoAngular2

-In this project i'm going to make a angular crud using hhtp requests
+In this project i'm going to make a angular crud using http requests

 ## Development server